Certora/Documentation/docs/confluence/perplexed.md

 2. If the problem is preprocessing, first try to run with `-enableEqualitySaturation=false`, and if that does not help try in addition `-simplificationDepth=10`.
 If both don't help, please report to Certora.

-3. If you’re blocked on this contract, try to make progress by manually removing parts of the code.
+3. If you’re blocked on this contract, try to make progress by either summarization, or manually removing parts of the code.
 The code may contain libraries that add to the complication, so try to “erase” those parts of the code first and re-run.
+If it works, it's better to undo the changes and apply summarizations.

 4. Otherwise, if rules are already starting to process, check how long approximately preprocessing took.
 You can measure that using the “Ping” messages.
 A ping message is printed every minute.
 If preprocessing took more than 30 minutes, report to Certora like in step 2, and either you can try removing parts of the code or just run 1 rule instead of all rules.